tbwa233/ABFR-KAN/README.md

 Traditional transformer networks rely on MLPs for encoding and classification.
 ABFR-KAN replaces these with Kolmogorov-Arnold Networks—neural layers that use learnable spline-based activation functions on edges.
 Inspired by the Kolmogorov-Arnold representation theorem, KANs offer enhanced expressiveness, faster convergence, and better interpretability.
 Their ability to model complex, high-dimensional relationships makes them especially well-suited for analyzing the subtle patterns involved in diagnosing conditions like ASD.

 ## Results
 A brief summary of our results are shown below.
-Our ABFR-KAN model is evaluated under various different configurations of KANs and MLPs.
+Our ABFR-KAN model is evaluated under various different experimental configurations.
 In the table, the best scores are bolded and the second-best scores are underlined.
 ![Results](https://github.com/tbwa233/ABFR-KAN/blob/main/images/abfrkanresults.png)

 # How to Use